 Deconstructive Parody: Of the Film Noir genre and detective stories in general.
-The "detectives" are made up of a stoner, a 'Nam obsessed lunatic, and a random friend of their's who is forciblly kept out of the plot.
+The "detectives" are made up of a stoner, a 'Nam obsessed lunatic, and a random friend of theirs who is forcibly kept out of the plot.
 And all the mysterious clues and the potential deadly conspiracy they're investigating?
 They are nonexistent.
-All those clues were just random stuff that had a perfectly logical explantion and there never even was a conspiracy to begin with.
+All those clues were just random stuff that had a perfectly logical explanation and there never even was a conspiracy to begin with.

 They do discover that the Big Lebowski had a plot to embezzle money and sacrifice Bunny...but this discovery doesn't really lead to anything.
 They basically just yell at him and leave..